Skip to main content

 Because you may be performing side-effects outside of your Reboot application, you want to retry if there is a failure so that you can converge on some desired outcome.

-To make retries safe Reboot requires that all calls within a workflow to a writer, transaction, or workflow must explicitly specify idempotency (or lack their of) using .idempotently() or .unidempotently().
+To make retries safe, Reboot requires that all calls within a workflow to writer, transaction, or workflow methods must explicitly specify idempotency (or lack thereof) using .idempotently() or .unidempotently().

 Here is an example of a workflow that is calling one of its own methods using .idempotently() explicitly: